Hear Argentina Barrios discuss her internship at Enterprise

 Step 3: Schedule an iProgram Enrollment appointment on GatorHIRED

-Go to your GatorHIRED account and complete the Internship Program application under the "My Account" tab.
+Once you have accepted an Internship Position go to your GatorHIRED account and complete the Internship application under the "My Internships" tab.
 Note: You will receive access to the application after you have enrolled in the iProgram.

 INTERNSHIP FOR COURSE CREDIT

 - If interested in securing course credit for your internship, visit the Internship Course Credit (iProgram) page or contact our Internship Coordinator, Jiselle Wilson: email@example.com

 - We will submit your request to the Department Chair of your major, and Academic Advising for approval.

 Paid and unpaid opportunities are available throughout the year and the sooner you apply the better your chances of landing one.
 Many of the larger companies will start their recruitment of interns in the fall semester, however, some will also start their recruitment in the spring depending on their needs.
 The UHD Davies College of Business Career Center can be a valuable resource in helping you land an internship through the

 There are a number of ways to find an internship that can help you gain valuable work experience.
 The internship can be part-time, full time and it’s possible to find your own by using your own business contacts.
 Visit the Davies College of Business Career Center and speak to a career coach on job-seeking strategies.
 Download our Practical Steps to Finding an Internship.
 We also have the

 GatorHired system where you can find internships and employment opportunities (You must have accessed your account and have an approved resume to access the iProgram internship listings).

 The Community Work-Study and Internship Program is a branch of the Federal College Work-Study Program operated by the Center for Community Engagement and Service Learning.
 The program is dual-purposed—provides temporary, part-time employment for UHD students with a financial need and meets the needs of the community through designated 'partner' organizations in Houston.